5 Tips for Healthy Dog Socialization

 Dogs communicate discomfort long before barking, lunging, or shutting down.
 Learning to recognize early stress signals helps you adjust before your dog becomes overwhelmed.

-Some common signs include lip licking, yawning, turning away, freezing, lowered posture, or a tucked tail.
 These behaviors can signal that your dog needs more space or a calmer environment.

 Respecting those signals helps your dog feel safe.
 It also builds trust, which makes future socialization more productive.